 The Type of Stove

-The traditional basic wood burning stove such as our best budget buy, The FoxHunter, loses some efficiency (amount of fuel turned to heat) by producing smoke, which consists mainly of unburnt combustion products.
+The traditional basic wood burning stove such as The Clarke Buckingham Cast Iron Multi Fuel Stove loses some efficiency (amount of fuel turned to heat) by producing smoke, which consists mainly of unburnt combustion products.

-More advanced stoves use some clever technology to increase efficency by burning off some of the chemicals in the smoke.
+More advanced stoves use some clever technology to increase efficiency by burning off some of those unburnt combustion products.